Tua Tagovailoa concussion controversy: 2022

-The 2022 concussions prompted strong reactions from across the NFL community.
-President and co-founder of the Concussion Legacy Foundation Chris Nowinski tweeted prior to the Thursday Night game, calling his immediate re-introduction right after suffering a head injury four days earlier as marking a step backwards for NFL concussion care, and that "everyone will be sued and will lose their jobs" if Tagovailoa received another concussion during the game.
-Following the second concussion, he called it the "worst-case scenario" for his health, and harshly criticized the NFL's injury protocol and lack of strictness in withholding injured players from returning.
+Tagovailoa's 2022 concussions prompted strong reactions from across the NFL community.
+President and co-founder of the Concussion Legacy Foundation Christopher Nowinski tweeted prior to the Thursday Night game, calling Tagovailoa's immediate return right after suffering a head injury four days earlier a step backwards for NFL concussion care, and saying that "everyone will be sued and will lose their jobs" if Tagovailoa received another concussion during the game.
+Following Tagovailoa's concussion that game, Nowinski called it the "worst-case scenario" for his health and harshly criticized the NFL's injury protocol and lack of strictness in withholding injured players from returning.

 Baltimore Ravens coach John Harbaugh described the situation as "astonishing," noting its unprecedented nature in his four decades of coaching experience.
-Philadelphia Eagles quarterback Jalen Hurts, who was a college teammate of Tagovailoa's in Alabama, expressed concern for his health and noted how frightening it would be for everyone involved.
+Philadelphia Eagles quarterback Jalen Hurts, who was a college teammate of Tagovailoa's at the University of Alabama, expressed concern for the latter's health and noted how frightening it was for everyone involved.

-McDaniel defended the team's decisions while acknowledging the gravity of the situation.
-He emphasized his personal relationship with Tagovailoa and the organization's player-first approach, stating he would not have risked a player's health if any concerns had been present.
+Coach McDaniel defended the team's decisions despite acknowledging the gravity of the situation.
+He emphasized his personal relationship with Tagovailoa and the organization's claimed player-first approach, stating that he would not have risked a player's health if any concerns had been present.
 The coach noted an immediate recognition of concussion symptoms during the Cincinnati incident, observing that Tagovailoa was noticeably different from his usual self.